caseygrun/phage-seq/README.md

 ## Included demonstrations

-Several demonstrations of the workflow code are included:
+Several demonstrations of the workflow code and notebooks are available:

-### `panning-minimal`

-**`panning-minimal`, a subset of the raw data from `panning-extended` is embedded in the repository** so that you can run the entire analysis pipeline, then interactively explore the results using the `nbseq` library.
+- **`panning-minimal`, a subset of the raw data from `panning-extended` is embedded in the repository** so that you can run the entire analysis pipeline, then interactively explore the results using the `nbseq` library.

+- **The full processed datasets for `panning-small`, `panning-massive`, `panning-extended`, and `alpaca-library` are available for exploration.** You do not need to run the workflow(s) but can explore the results interactively using the `nbseq` library.
+These datasets are suitable to generate the figures in the paper using the code inthe  `workflow/notebooks` subdirectories

+### `panning-minimal` self-contained demonstration

 The `panning-minimal` dataset consists of six selections (three biological replicates each of two different conditions), plus several samples where the raw input library was sequenced without panning.
 Each sample has been arbitrarily downsamples to 7500 reads for the sake of file space and processing time.